-But none of this would ever have happened had Butts not been a fan of Edgar Allan Poe.
+But none of this would have happened had Butts not been a fan of Edgar Allan Poe.

 In Poe’s short story “The Gold-Bug,” published in 1843, a character solves a cipher that is based on the popularity of English letters.
 “Now, in English, the letter which most frequently occurs is e.
 Afterwards, the succession runs thus: a o i d h n r s t u y c f g l m w b k p q x z,” he wrote.

 Despite the multiple tweaks to name and gameplay, the game wasn’t massively popular until the chairman of Macy’s allegedly stumbled upon it while on vacation in 1952, then ordered thousands of sets for his stores.
-Scrabble has been a hit with word lovers and board game enthusiasts alike ever since, all thanks to a minor plot point in a 172-year-old short story.
+Scrabble has been a hit with word lovers and board game enthusiasts ever since, all thanks to a minor plot point in a nearly two-century-old short story.
 It’s a plot twist Poe probably never would have imagined.